Canadian Applicant

 - Meet English Language Proficiency (ELP) through education, registration status, language proficiency testing, or experience.

-(b) You will be required to declare if you have ever been suspended or terminated from any nursing employment.
-If yes, you will need to provide a brief explanation.
-The College will notify you when additional information is required. - Self-report the number of practice hours worked as an RN or NP during the previous five (5) years.
+- Applicants will be required to declare if they have ever been suspended or terminated from any nursing employment.
+If yes, the applicant will need to provide a brief explanation.
+The College will inform applicants when additional information is required.